In this article

 Credit card points and miles vs. cashback

 Points (or miles) are like an arcade game.
 If you spend money playing a game and eventually win a prize, you’ll find that the prize itself is worth far less than the money you spent to play the game.
+When considering whether to go with a miles or points-based credit card versus a cashback rewards program, it’s important to keep in mind the real dollar value of your points.

 With cashback credit cards, the dollar calculation is simple.
 The percentage of cashback specified by the card is the exact percentage of your purchases you earn back as a reward.

-How much is 1000 points worth?
+How much are 1,000 credit card points worth?

 How to earn credit card rewards points

-That said, there are other factors to consider when earning credit card rewards points, miles or cashback, such as:
+That said, there are other factors to consider when earning credit card rewards points, miles, or cashback, such as:

-• Spending on specific categories: Cards may limit or increase rewards by spending on noted categories.
+• Spending on specific categories: Cards may limit or increase rewards by spending on noted categories

 • Cashback on all purchases: More straightforward cashback programs allow you to earn cashback on all your purchases, no matter the vendor or spending category.
-Others may still specify which spending areas earn you the most cash back on credit cards.
+Others may still specify which spending areas earn you the most cashback on credit cards.

 How to redeem credit card rewards

+The biggest benefit of using a rewards card comes from using your points.
 Most credit card issuers offer several ways to redeem your rewards.
 These options typically include:

 How to choose the most rewarding credit card for you